 Significant, sustained growth in peak demand in Australia over the past decade has been a major driver of rising electricity costs.
-With the continued rapid growth in residential air conditioner penetration, driven in part by falls in the upfront cost of these appliances, this trend is expected to continue.
+With the continued rapid growth in residential air conditioners, driven in part by falls in the cost of these appliances, this trend is expected to continue.

 Analysis of load duration curves for 2010-11 published by AEMO, which show the proportion of time over which demand has occurred, indicates that for the 'peakiest' NEM regions of South Australia and Victoria, the top 20% of load occurs for less than 2% of the year, or around three days.
-The conclusion which can be drawn is that a significant amount of electricity network and generation assets which have been built to serve the top 20% of peak demand in these regions, are used for only around three days per year.
-In NSW and Queensland, the top 10% of peak demand is served over less than three days per year.
+The conclusion which can be drawn is that a significant amount of electricity network and generation assets which have been built to serve the top 20% of peak demand in these regions, are used for only three days per year.
+In NSW and Queensland, the top 10% of peak demand is used over less than three days per year.

-Accordingly, measures to curtail or shift this peak load have great potential to reduce growth-related infrastructure spending and, therefore, constraining rises in electricity prices.
-Network businesses across Australia have recognised this value and in recent years have undertaken a large number of trials and studies on ways to reduce peak demand, successfully lowering the costs of serving their customers.
+Accordingly, initiatives to curtail or shift this peak load have great potential to reduce growth-related infrastructure spending and, therefore, constraining rises in electricity prices.
+Network businesses across Australia have recognised value and in recent years have undertaken a large number of trials and studies on ways to reduce peak demand.